shubham101-web/azentrix-fullstack-task2/README.md

 # Mini Data Lakehouse with Analytics Dashboard

-A complete ETL (Extract, Transform, Load) pipeline that ingests data from CSV and REST API sources, transforms and cleans the data, stores curated datasets, loads analytics-ready data into PostgreSQL, and visualizes insights through an interactive Streamlit dashboard.
+A complete end-to-end Data Engineering project that demonstrates a Mini Data Lakehouse architecture using Python, PostgreSQL, Streamlit, and Docker.
+The pipeline extracts data from multiple sources, transforms and cleans it, loads analytics-ready data into PostgreSQL, and visualizes business insights through an interactive dashboard.

 ---

 ## Project Overview

-This project implements a Mini Data Lakehouse architecture that:
+This project implements an ETL (Extract, Transform, Load) pipeline that:

-* Extracts data from CSV and REST API sources
+* Extracts data from CSV files and REST APIs
 * Cleans and transforms raw datasets
-* Generates curated analytics datasets
+* Creates curated analytics datasets
 * Loads processed data into PostgreSQL
 * Visualizes insights using Streamlit
 * Supports Docker-based deployment